 In addition, it’s best to use a non-oily fish for making broth to prevent the oils from becoming rancid during cooking.
 Therefore, according to the Monterey Bay Aquarium Seafood Watch, the most sustainable non-oily options are wild Pacific cod, rockfish, or sole.

 So next time you’re at the store, try buying a whole, intact fish instead of a pre-cut portion.
 Or, if that doesn’t work, you can ask your fishmonger to save the heads and carcasses for you.
 The cost is often very low (if not free).

 Or simply ask your butcher to save carcasses for you—or visit good fish restaurants, which often buy whole fish, and ask if they can supply you with bones.
 It’s a win-win situation for everyone: Your suppliers can recycle bones they’d otherwise toss out, and you get those bones for a very small price—or often even for free).
 How’s that for a good deal all around?

-Here’s my simple recipe for fish bone broth.
+Here’s my simple fish bone broth recipe.
 Give it a try, and I think you’ll fall in love with it.
-Bon apetit!
+Bon appetit!

 Fish Bone Broth

 Prep Time: 15 minutes • Cook Time: 1 hour 15 minutes

 Yield: Varies depending on pot size; these ingredients are sufficient for 1 gallon of broth